 As important as a solution like this may be for clients, it is even more critical for third-party vendors.
 Lack of trust shouldn’t be an obstacle to new customer acquisition.
 When third parties adopt the ability to encrypt data in use, particularly in a way that gives customers the keys to their data, it creates peace of mind that ushers in new business opportunities.
 Indeed, given the legitimate hesitation that companies can have when working with third parties, being able to offer a solution like this delivers a truly differentiating competitive advantage.

-While there are solutions that encrypt data at rest and in transit, the tough nut to crack has long been encrypting data in use.
+While there are solutions that encrypt data at rest and in transit, the tough nut to crack has long been data in use encryption.
 Of course, that is exactly the challenge companies face when working with third parties.
 And even if a particular third-party vendor has come up with a solution that addresses the issue, this won’t help with all the other vendors a company relies on.
 In other words, the optimal solution needs to be scalable so it can work with multiple organizations.
 A handful of one-off fixes won’t cut it.

 As long-time veterans of the data industry, we are fully aware of the many challenges that come with maintaining data security in a multi-vendor world.
 It is what drove us to develop our solutions at Sotero.
 Find out how they work here.